 Other Russian officers became soldiers of fortune.
 They appeared in Mexico during the government oppression of the Cristeros and as well as in the Chaco Wars in Latin America in the 1930s where Maj-Generals NF Erna and IT Belyaev helped keep the Paraguayans in the fight against, ironically, German-led Bolivians.

-Whites, in a unit some 75-members strong led by Maj.
+Whites, in a unit some 75 members strong led by Maj.
 Gen. Nikolai Shinkarenko Brusilov, then showed up in the Spanish Civil War carrying the torch for Franco, with some 34 émigrés, including former Maj.
-Gen Anatole Fock, killed in action.
+Gen Anatole Fock was killed in action.

 White Russian volunteers in the Spanish Civil War wearing requeté uniforms, Russian medals, and insignia

 Many a Chinese warlord of the period owed their military might to the assistance of a former Tsarist commander.

 White Russian Maj.
 Gen. Viktorin Mikhailovich Molchanov, seen second row, second from right, with his staff (one of which wears a Great War pickelhaube trophy) and a Japanese liaison officer, in the Vladivostok area 1921-22.
 Born in 1886, he joined the Tsarist Army in 1906 as a sapper officer, rising to colonel by 1916.
 He was a division commander in Kolchak’s army until that fell apart, covering the rearguard for Kappel during the Ice Campaign, then led, with Dietrichs, the rump of the Siberian Volunteer Army from Vladivostok until 1922 when the Japanese left and the pocket collapsed.
 Evacuating with Admiral Stark’s White Russian Pacific Squadron, after a stint in Manchuria, he eventually wound up in America.
 He died in San Francisco in 1975, aged 88.